-Language control: How well you use the language functions of ISE I and the range and accuracy of the vocabulary, grammar, punctuation and spelling that you use.
+Language control: How well you use the language functions at ISE II and the range and accuracy of the vocabulary, grammar, punctuation and spelling that you use.

-Reading for writing (task 3 only): How well you use the reading texts from task 2 to write answers using your own words in task 3.
+Reading for writing (task 3 only): How well you use the reading texts from task 2 to write answers using your own words, in task 3.